 Commission on Disabilities

-This commission is responsible for formulating local environmental protection policies and enforcing the state and local Wetlands Protection Act.
-This commission meets twice a month,
+This committee is responsible for formulating local environmental protection policies and enforcing the state and local Wetlands Protection Act.
+This commission meets twice a month.

 This commission is responsible for the management of the Hillview Country Club golf course and function facility.
 Meets weekly.

 This commission is responsible for regulatory control over new construction, reconstruction, alterations, removals and demolition of all exterior architectural features of buildings and structures within the Center Village Historic District.
 Meets as needed.

 This commission is responsible for the preservation, protection and development of the historical or archeological assets of the Town.
 Meets monthly.

 This board is responsible for public library programs and service policy formation.
 Meets monthly.

 This committee is responsible for researching and making recommendations to the Select Board regarding the improvement and maintenance of the quality of Martin’s Pond.
 It also initiates and maintains programs held at the pond.